AntonKozlov/devcontainer/README.md

 $ dr sh # or bash, or ...
 ```

-If you accidentally lost a terminal with devcontainer setup (suppose container name is `mycontname`):
+If you accidentally lost a terminal with devcontainer setup (suppose container name or hash is `mycont`):

 ```
-$ . devcontainer -n mycontname
+$ . devcontainer -C mycont
 ```

-If you like other alias name instead of `dr` (for example, `rundoc`):
+If you like other alias name (alias binds to specific container):

 ```
+$ . devcontainer -a ra alpine
-$ . devcontainer -a rundoc ...
+$ . devcontainer -a ru ubuntu
+$ du cat /etc/issue
+Ubuntu 18.04.2 LTS \n \l
+$ da cat /etc/issue
+Welcome to Alpine Linux 3.10
+Kernel \r on an \m (\l)
 ```

 Docker by default uses <kbd>CTRL</kbd>+<kbd>P</kbd> as detach prefix.
 If you want to change the prefix, i.e. to more pleasant work in interactive session with Emacs-like shortcuts: